bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ### Setting Content to display:none

-As you may have noticed all of this information: 'stuff about furniture', 'stuff about homedecor' and 'stuff about kitchens' is visibile by default, we will need to change that.
+As you may have noticed all of this information: 'stuff about furniture', 'stuff about homedecor' and 'stuff about kitchens' is visible by default, we will need to change that.
 For this important step we will simply target the `.content` container and set its `divs` to `display:none`.
 We will use a combinator to accomplish this.

 ```
 .content > div {